-Search under way for person missing near Auckland Ferry Terminal
+Search under way for person missing near Auckland ferry terminal

-A search is under way after reports of a person falling into the water near a busy ferry terminal in downtown Auckland.
+A search is underway after reports of a person falling into the water near a busy ferry terminal in downtown Auckland.

-Police and St John staff have been in the area, on Quay St near Lower Albert St, since about 5am.
+Police and St John staff have been in the area, on Quay St near Lower Albert St, since just after 4.30am.

-A photographer at the scene told the Herald a police rescue boat was searching the area.
-Several police officers and an ambulance vehicle were also on standby.
+A police spokeswoman said they were called at 4.35am and had been searching the area near the ferry terminal since.

 Advertisement